IBM/ibm-vpc-file-csi-driver/README.md

 - **vpc-file-csi-node** node server daemonset pods.

 **Note:**
-- The _code maintained_ in this repository is for both **Self-managed clusters**: Kubernetes or RedHat OpenShift Container Platform (OCP) clusters and **IBM Cloud Managed services**: IBM Kubernetes Service (IKS) and RedHat OpenShift Kubernetes Service (ROKS).
+- If using **IBM Cloud Managed services**: IBM Kubernetes Service (IKS) and RedHat OpenShift Kubernetes Service (ROKS), stick to **vpc-file-csi-driver** **_addon_**.
+For more info follow [IBM Cloud File Storage Share CSI Driver](https://cloud.ibm.com/docs/containers?topic=containers-storage-file-vpc-install).
-- The _manifests provided_ though here applies for **self-managed** Kubernetes or RedHat OpenShift Container Platform (OCP) clusters ONLY, but the driver is **NOT TESTED for self-managed clusters**.
-- The steps shared below "should" work for **self-managed** Kubernetes or RedHat OpenShift Container Platform (OCP) clusters but in case of any issues please open an issue in this repo.
+- If using **Self-Managed cluster**: Kubernetes or RedHat OpenShift Container Platform (OCP), use the steps shared below.
+Please open an issue in this repo in case of any problems faced.
 Refer to the [Self-Managed Prerequisites](#self-managed-prerequisites) section below for more details.

 ## Supported features